Allen Klein: The Beatles

-In 1964 Klein approached the Beatles' manager, Brian Epstein, with an offer for the Beatles to sign with RCA for $2 million but Epstein was not interested, saying that he was loyal to EMI.
+In 1964 Klein approached the Beatles' manager, Brian Epstein, with an offer for the Beatles to sign with RCA for $2 million.
+Epstein was not interested, saying he was loyal to EMI.
 After Epstein died in August 1967, the group formed Apple Corps in January 1968.
 They hoped it would provide the means for correcting Epstein's unfortunate business decisions, which had both limited their incomes and ensured high tax burdens.
-Although "Hey Jude", the Beatles' first Apple release, was an enormous success, the label itself was a financial mess, with little accountability for how money was being spent.
+Although "Hey Jude", the Beatles' first Apple release, was an enormous success, the label was a financial mess, with little accountability for how money was spent.

 Klein contacted John Lennon after reading his press comment that the Beatles would be "broke in six months" if things continued as they were.
 On January 26, 1969, he met with Lennon, who retained Klein as his financial representative, and the next day met with the other Beatles.
 Paul McCartney preferred to be represented by Lee and John Eastman, the father and brother respectively of McCartney's girlfriend Linda, whom he married on March 12.
 Given a choice between Klein and the Eastmans, George Harrison and Ringo Starr preferred Klein.
-Following rancorous London meetings with both Eastmans, in April, Klein was appointed as the Beatles' manager on an interim basis, with the Eastmans being appointed as their attorneys.
+Following rancorous London meetings with both Eastmans in April, Klein was appointed as the Beatles' manager on an interim basis, with the Eastmans appointed as their attorneys.
 Continued conflict between Klein and the Eastmans made this arrangement unworkable.
-The Eastmans were dismissed as the Beatles' attorneys, and on May 8 Klein was given a three-year contract as business manager of the Beatles.
+The Eastmans were dismissed as the Beatles' attorneys, and on May 8 Klein was given a three-year contract as the Beatles' business manager.
 McCartney refused to sign the contract but was outvoted by the other Beatles.

-Once in charge of Apple, Klein fired a large number of the organization's employees, including Apple Records president Ron Kass, and replaced them with his own people.
+Once in charge of Apple, Klein fired many of its employees, including president Ron Kass, and replaced them with his own people.
 He closed Apple Electronics, which was headed by Alexis Mardas.
 Mardas resigned his directorship in May 1971.
 Klein's attempt to fire Neil Aspinall, a longtime confidant of the Beatles, was immediately thwarted by the band.

-Klein was hit with his first crisis in managing the Beatles when Clive Epstein, brother of Brian Epstein and chief heir to NEMS, the management company his brother had founded, sold NEMS to Triumph, a British investment group managed by Leonard Richenberg.
-NEMS held a 25% stake in the Beatles' earnings, which Klein as well as the Beatles themselves desperately wanted to buy out.
+Klein was hit with his first crisis in managing the Beatles when Clive Epstein, brother of Brian and chief heir to NEMS, the management company Brian had founded, sold NEMS to Triumph, a British investment group managed by Leonard Richenberg.
+NEMS held a 25% stake in the Beatles' earnings, which Klein and the Beatles desperately wanted to buy out.
 This led to tough negotiations with Triumph.
 Klein ultimately secured the Beatles' rights in their previous work for just four annual payments amounting to 5% of their earnings.
-However, in the lead-up to those negotiations Richenberg commissioned a hostile investigative report on Klein, which The Sunday Times ran under the headline "The Toughest Wheeler-Dealer in the Pop Jungle".
+But in the lead-up to those negotiations Richenberg commissioned a hostile investigative report on Klein, which The Sunday Times ran under the headline "The Toughest Wheeler-Dealer in the Pop Jungle".